mallahyari/transonic/README.md

 This is a fun app that let you turn your thoughts into tweets in a jiffy!

 You simply talk to the mic and it records your voice, transcribes it and turn it into a tweet with a click of a button.
 You can run the ASR Whisper models either locally or via OpenAI API.
 By default it's using the API, but if you'd like to use the models locally, check `audio_service_local.py` file.
 There are two different approaches to run the model locally using two different python libraries: `fast-whisper` and `insanely-fast-whisper`.
-Pick whichever that suits you or faster on your system, and update the API end point accordingly.
+Pick whichever that suits you or faster on your system, and update the FastAPI endpoint/path accordingly.

 ## Quick Start